sammcj/neural-graf/project-research.md

         *   `find_neighbors`
     *   Ensure high-quality tool descriptions and input schemas.
     *   Implement robust error handling within tools.
-    *   Document the expected agent-driven workflow and the stale-marking strategy.
+    *   Document the expected agent-driven workflow.
+    *   Implement a basic stale-marking mechanism.
+For Phase 1, this could involve the agent querying for potentially stale nodes within the analysed scope (based on `filePath` and `lastModifiedAt`) and then calling `find_or_create_entity` again for those nodes, specifically setting the `status` property to 'stale' or 'deprecated' in the `update_properties`.
+A dedicated server-side tool is a Phase 2 refinement.
 2.  **Phase 2 (Enhancements):**
     *   Implement more advanced query tools (`find_dependencies`, `find_dependents`).
     *   Implement a visualisation helper tool (`get_entity_subgraph`) that returns structured node/relationship data for a given entity and depth, enabling agents to generate diagrams (e.g., Mermaid).